 He has held almost all positions in the Company including Assistant Fire Chief, Lieutenant, and Board of Directors.

 He holds a BS in Business from George Mason University.
 He is married with two adult children.

 Following in his father’s footsteps, Monroe Buckley, Sammy has been a member of BVFC since 1960.

 When young Sammy was running calls and fighting fires, there was no EMS at the station.

 A full-time farmer, Sammy grew up in Clarke County and found this a way to give back to the community he loves so much.
 He currently helps maintain the grounds and structures on the Boyce Volunteer Fire Company Complex.

 When Judy joined the Fire Company, she immediately started volunteering at BINGO, baking for bake sales and recently was elected Secretary.

 Married for 46 years to the Assistant Treasurer, Judy is used to taking on big projects and being very organized.

 New to Clarke County and volunteering in the Emergency Medical Service (EMS), Jean joined Boyce VFC in 2017, and quickly became an ambulance driver and National Certified EMT.
-Currently she holds the position of EMS Lieutenant and Boyce VFC Treasurer.
+Currently she holds the position of Rescue Captain and Boyce VFC Treasurer.

 Volunteer Fire and Rescue is in her blood, as both her grandfather and father served over 60 years in the Elmont (NY) FD.